Build,Run & Play

 You can now browse around each button, each corner in the meeting room.
-Our Zoom SDK offers a lot of hands-on features to enrich your video conferencing experience, such as screen sharing, document sharing, etc.
+Our Zoom SDK offers a lot of hands-on features to enrich your video conferencing experience, such as Share, Chat, Record, Closed Caption, etc..

-Viola!
-This is what our Zoom Android SDK feels like in an Android application.
-Now that you have seen the basic setups and essentials of a Zoom Android SDK application, continue with the following introductory contents:
+This is what our Zoom Windows SDK looks like in a Windows application.
+Now that you have seen the basic setups and essentials of a Zoom Windows SDK application, continue with the following introductory contents to learn even more:

-- Integrate with your app: If you have an existing Android application, how do we add Zoom SDK into your app?
+- Integrate with your app: If you have an existing Windows application, how do you add Zoom SDK into your app?
 This instruction shows the steps to easily integrate Zoom SDK with your app.